-This year marks the 196th anniversary of the historic annexation, and because some of the reasons may be lost in the celebration, we’d like to remind you of some facts surrounding the important holiday.
+Because some of the reasons may be lost in the celebration, we’d like to remind you of some facts surrounding this important Costa Rica holiday.

 Origin of Nicoya

 Guanacaste Day is celebrated annually in Costa Rica on July 25.
 The holiday commemorates Costa Rica’s annexation of Nicoya from Nicaragua in 1824.